arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                     description: |
                       A boolean indicator whether there are more results available for the cursor on the server.

+                      Note that even if `hasMore` returns `true`, the next call might still return no documents.
+Once `hasMore` is `false`, the cursor is exhausted and the client can stop asking for more results.
                     type: boolean
                   count:
                     description: |